Angela-Sin/access-granted/README.md

 $ yarn add @emailjs/browser
 ```
   4. In your EmailJS dashboard, navigate to the "API Keys" section and copy your API key.
   5. Add this code snippet before your closing tags.
-Making sure you have added your public key.
+Make sure you have added your public key.

 ```js
 <script type="text/javascript"